mockoon/mockoon.com/content/blog/celebrating-4000-github-stars.md

 imageHeight: 400
 meta:
   title: Celebrating 4000 GitHub stars 🎉
-  description: Let's celebrate this milestone by doing a recap of Mockoon's past year's news and announcements
+  description: Let's celebrates this milestone by doing a recap of Mockoon's past year's news, announcements, new features and sponsors
 ---

 Mockoon reached **4000 stargazers on GitHub** 🎉.
 We would like to thank our awesome community for following us since the beginning and recommending Mockoon to their friends and coworkers!